simi216/mva-trainer/README.md

 # ttbar-mva-trainer
 A standalone analysis framework for training and evaluating machine learning models for reconstruction of dileptonic ttbar events.
-The framework includes data preprocessing using C++, data loading and preprocessing using Python, model training and evaluation using TensorFlow, and integration with the Condor job scheduler for distributed training and evaluation.
+The framework includes **pure Python data preprocessing**, data loading and model training using TensorFlow, and integration with the Condor job scheduler for distributed training and evaluation.

 The models are designed to perform both reconstruction of the neutrino momenta as well as assignment of jets to the corresponding b-quarks from the top quark decays.

 To inject the trained machine learning models into the TopCPToolKit, the models can be exported to ONNX format.
 Currently, only models providing jet-to-quark assignments as output can be exported to ONNX format for use in the TopCPToolKit.